What is WeaCoDi?

 With this diagram, the user can instantly get an answer to the question: "Is the weather comfortable?" without the need to read numerical values.
 This simplifies the decision-making process of whether it’s worth going for a walk, training session or a ride.

-Below is an example of using Weacodi as a widget in the Cycling Weather application.
+Below is an example of how Weacodi is embedded as a widget inside the Cycling Weather application.

 License